hasanmk52/tdd-by-example/README.md

 ## Setup
 ### Requirements
 * Should use Java 8 or higher.
-Previous versions of Java are un-tested.
 * Use Maven 3.5.2 or higher